rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 course, this is not always true; if your merge will just be a fast-forward, like the merges that `git pull` usually performs, then no merge commit is created and you have nothing to worry about.
-Running `git config merge.ff only` (this will apply the config to the local repo). once will ensure that all the merges you perform are of this type, so that you cannot make a mistake.
+Running `git config merge.ff only` (this will apply the config to the local repo) once will ensure that all the merges you perform are of this type, so that you cannot make a mistake.